Royal Epping Forest Golf Club is full of history.

 The ground dates back to the time of Henry VIII, when archers would go out hunting for eagles.
 Nothing much has changed except that now it is golfers who come home telling of their quest for that rare eagle, and occasional birdie.

-The course remains a challenging 6,000 plus yards, with natural vegetation lining the fairways and closely cropped greens that will speed your ball, despite the lightest tap of the putter, on its way.
+The course remains a challenging 6,000 plus yards, with many tree lined fairways and closely cropped greens that, despite the lightest tap of the putter, will speed your ball on its way.

 Here you are just 11 miles from the City, easily accessible via the M11 or North Circular, with car parking near enough to the Clubhouse, but far enough away from any wayward shot to the 18th green.